How to Test Google ads Conversion Tracking? [Easy Guide]

 Hope that’s helped.

-Whichever method you used, those are the steps that are mostly used.
+Whichever method you use, those are the steps that are mostly used.

-Some require little time to work, but it can show the number of conversions (e.g. Google ads).
+Some require some time to work, but it can show the number of conversions through which platform you are getting them (e.g. Google ads).

 Others can test instantly but they can’t give you too much information (e.g. Tag assistant extension).